internxt/drive-server-wip/README.md

 # End to End Testing

-Running e2e test requires creating a database named 'notes_test' first (check .env.test file)
+Running e2e test requires creating a database first (check .env.test file)

 You can either run :

-`yarn run test:e2e // If you have postgres running locally`
+`yarn run test:e2e // If you have mariadb running locally`

 Or you can run:
 `docker-compose -f docker-compose.end-to-end.yaml up`

-# Rationale:

-TODO